know what your

 allergies, or arthritis are actually suffering from hormone problems.

-What is the effect of multiple
+What is the effect

 Household chemicals, such as ammonia and